IC2R3 Comes to You!

 This program is designed to provide authentic research-based opportunities for high school students and is perfect for students who are interested in marine science, passionate about ocean conservation, and ready to take part in research.
 Participants commit approximately eight hours a month to RAPS during the school year, including participation in bi-monthly meetings.
 Additional service and/or field research components occur throughout this program time period.

 Current high school students in Key West and surrounding areas are eligible to participate.
-We are now accepting applications for the 2019-2020 school year program.
-Please complete the application below by Sept.
-30, 2019.
+We are now accepting applications for the 2020-2021 school year program.
+Please complete the application below below to access registration for upcoming events.

 This material is based upon work supported by the National Science Foundation under Grant Number 1452538.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.